Chef

 I would love to open cooking classes for local enthusiasts in a beautiful waterfront location.
 I would like to hire chef's to teach the classes.
 How much do you think I should expect to pay a chef for 4 hours of their time?

-Asked by Brigitte about 11 years ago
+Asked by Brigitte over 11 years ago

 Hi Brigitte, Thanks for the question.
 I use to work for a culinary team building company based out of San Francisco.
 It was similar in that we would coach clients.
 The rate would rise or fall according to the number of clients, the type of event, how far the chef had to travel, and how hard it was to load the venue for the event, etc. This company had charts to figure out this kind of stuff, but looking at my pay stubs, it seems to average around $30 an hour.
 Good luck with your school!